Culture, Transformation and Subjectivity Research

 - organises the ESRC National centre for Research Methods Network for Methodological Innovation on Researching Affect and Affective Communication

 Culture, Imagination & Practice (CIP).
-Convenors: Professor Joanna Latimer and Dr William Housley.
+Convenors: Professor Joanna Latimer and Professor William Housley.
 CiP connects the activities of several initiatives in the School of Social Sciences to a new transdisciplinary research group, that brings together the study of disciplines, institutions and everyday lives.
 Engaging with social science, social philosophy, cultural studies, science and technology studies, psychosocial research and feminist theory, CIP addresses the political and cultural resonance of new social formations and social movements.
 The group investigates cultural, social and material practices as ‘world-making’ processes in the shaping of relations, and their consequences for ecology, geopolitics and social justice.
 We want to open up ways of understanding the shifting divisions between the social, the political, the natural and the technological.
 CiP also provides and umbrella for the Medicine, Science and Culture Research Interest Group (MeSC) and the SOCSI Social Theory Forum.

 Ethnography, Culture and Interpretive Analysis.
-Convenors: Dr Sara Delamont and Dr William Housley.
+Convenors: Dr Sara Delamont and Professor William Housley.
 A number of theme members are involved with the development and practice of ethnographic and/or qualitative methods, and interpretive analysis.
 The activities of the group focus on issues around ethnography — as practice and product — and cultural analysis concerned with the interpretive understanding of meaning, symbols and language.
 The research group members come from a wide range of disciplinary backgrounds including sociology, anthropology, psychology, education, social work, social policy and cultural studies.
 There is a strong tradition of ethnographic and interpretive work within the Cardiff School of Social Sciences, and this group provides a forum for sustaining and developing this work.
 This groups is also involved with the Art, Craft and Performance Research Network that is a collaboration between group members and the Exeter University based Sociology of the Arts Group.

 The SOCSI based Young Sexualities Research Network is a thriving interdisciplinary research network for academic researchers working in the area of childhood, youth, sexualities and gender.
 It brings together existing expertise, makes new connections possible, and acts as a hub of knowledge and information.
 Live twitter feeds have been produced for recent ESRC seminar series on the sexualisation of culture and policy related events.
 The YSRN is now the official secretariat for the Welsh Government cross-party group: Childhood, Sexuality-Sexualisation and Equalities.